SargTeX/satisfactory/README.md

 This document shall help us planning our factories in a _satisfactory_ way.

 **Sectors** are different parts of the map that have been restricted to a single purpose.
 For example, one sector could be the _production of Iron Plates_, another one the _production of Iron Rods_, one could be the *Central HUB*.
+A single sector is quite large and can easily take hours to plan and to construct.

 **Logistics** describe different ways of transportation, as well as organization of these transports.
 For example, a cross-sector Main Bus could be part of logistics, but also an inner-sector Conveyor Belt organization could be part of logistics.